jupihes/jupihes/README.md

 ### Hi there, I am Hesam 👋

-### I'm a Telecommunication professional and Data Science enthusiast!
+### I'm a Telecommunication professional 📶 and Data Science enthusiast 🧮!

 #### Reference to items:
 #### General